rdk/p2rank/README.md

 ## Comparison with Fpocket

-[Fpocket](http://fpocket.sourceforge.net/) is widely used open source ligand binding site prediction program.
+[Fpocket](https://github.com/Discngine/fpocket) is widely used open source ligand binding site prediction program.
 It is fast, easy to use and well documented.
 As such, it was a great inspiration for this project.
 Fpocket is written in C, and it is based on a different geometric algorithm.

 Some practical differences:

-* Fpocket
+* **Fpocket**
     - has much smaller memory footprint
     - runs faster when executed on a single protein
     - produces a high number of less relevant pockets (and since the default scoring function isn't very effective the most relevant pockets often doesn't get to the top)
     - contains MDpocket algorithm for pocket predictions from molecular trajectories
     - still better documented
-* P2Rank
+* **P2Rank**
-    - achieves significantly better identification success rates when considering top-ranked pockets
+    - achieves significantly higher identification success rates when considering top-ranked pockets
     - produces smaller number of more relevant pockets
     - speed:
         + slower when running on a single protein (due to JVM startup cost)